stat4701/2014/_posts/Dyan-TestBlogPost2.md

 The source of the data for the above map came from several polls conducted by Gallup over the 2005-2013 period.
 Unfortunately the survey data was not available to download without paying a huge subscription.
 A full World Poll Data Set that includes data for many categories of interests including behavioral metrics has a price tag of $145,000 per year.
 However to Gallup's credit the complete methodology and specific survey dates were made available [Here](http://www.gallup.com/strategicconsulting/128171/Country-Data-Set-Details.aspx).

+Next, my approach was to Inspect the code of the above Map to see whether I could scrape the data from the Web Site.

+Next was to convert it to text file using OCR conversion.

 During my Blog Review and presentation session in the class, I was directed to do data research using [iPOLL at ROPER Center that allows to use CUID to Authenticate for Columbia University Membership Organization](http://www.ropercenter.uconn.edu/membership/roper_members.html).

 This site has lot of similar data available for research but didn't have the data I was looking for.
+At that point I shifted my focus more on the Visualization aspect than the type of data used for the Visualization.
+Therfore as a workaround I decided to use World's Poulation Data instead of World's Emotional Rankings.
+This substitution of the type of data was necessary to speed up the development of the illustration of the map without getting stuck at the data level.
+My other option was to use some toy data but I opted to use World's Population data as real data.

 For better clarity of the final visualization project, I decided to split the world map into four major regions.
 Here are the snapshots of the maps by the region: